A Supportive and Growing Community

 New Teacher Orientation

 Before the students arrive, and even before our current teachers return, you will take part in a four-day new teacher orientation.
-These four days are part of your contract.
 This four-day experience is more rewarding than just the contract extension.
 The program gives you the opportunity to meet other new teachers, instructional coaches, administrators and school leaders.
 You will learn about the instructional programs that our district embraces.
 To make sure that you have time to acclimate to your new workplace, you will have two separate half-days to meet with your new principal and work in your school.

 In addition to the introduction of instructional strategies, you will also learn about classroom management.
 Ice-breaking ideas for your first few days in the classroom will be shared.